phylum-dev/phylum-analyze-pr-action/README.md

 >
 > Using the `pull_request_target` event for forked repositories requires additional configuration when
 > [checking out the repo](#checking-out-the-repository).
 Be aware that such a configuration has security implications
 > if done improperly.
+Attackers may be able to obtain repository write permissions or steal repository secrets.
-Please take the time to understand and mitigate the risks:
+> Please take the time to understand and mitigate the risks:
 >
 > * GitHub Security Lab: ["Preventing pwn requests"][gh_pwn]
 > * GitGuardian: ["GitHub Actions Security Best Practices"][gha_security]